mikependon/RepoDB/Docs/pages/persistency.rst

 .. highlight:: c#

-A connection persistency is flag that is being used by the repository object when it comes to the database connection object persistency.
-When creating a repository, the value can be passed in the constructor.
+A connection persistency is used ensure that only single connection object is used all throughout the lifetime of the repository object.

 ::